 People aged 15 to 19 years who missed immunisation for Men ACWY at school can receive a state-funded immunisation through their GP.
-This was due to expire on 31 December 2018 but the great news is that the Government has extended the program.
 Book an appointment to see a doctor to arrange your immunisation to access this recommended immunisation.

 Why should I protect myself?

 The short answer is that meningitis is a very serious disease which requires early treatment to reduce the risks of death or permanent disability.

 Up to 10% of patient may die and up to 30% who survive will have long term consequences (damage).
 Although it is a preventable condition you may not be fully immunised.